 But Madara was done listening.
-"I'm not having this argument with you.
+"I'm not having this discussion with you.
 You can help me, or you can get out of my way."

 "Somebody wanna tell me what the hell's going on?"
 Hashirama said.
-"Because we're about to have company in like thirty seconds."
+"Because we're about to have some bad company in, like, thirty seconds."

-The earth rumbled so violently that Madara lost his footing.
+The earth trembled so violently that Madara lost his footing.